Ganesh Kartikey

-Gatha Shiv Parivaar Ki — Ganesh Kartikey also known as Ganesh Kartikey is an Indian Hindi-language television mythology series that premiered on 6 October 2025 on Sony SAB and streams digitally on SonyLIV.
-Produced by Peninsula Pictures and stars Mohit Malik, Shrenu Parikh, Subhan Khan and Ekansh Kathrotiya.
+Gatha Shiv Parivaar Ki — Ganesh Kartikey also known as Ganesh Kartikey is an Indian Hindi-language television mythology series that aired on Sony SAB from 6 October 2025 to 4 April 2026 and is digitally available on SonyLIV.
+Produced by Peninsula Pictures, it starred Shrenu Parikh, Avinesh Rekhi, Mohit Malik, Subhan Khan and Nirnay Samadhiya.

 Plot

 The divine family of Shiva and Parvati, brothers Ganesha and Kartikeya struggle with rivalry, resentment, and longing.
 One is the thinker, the other becomes warrior bound by destiny.
 As Kartikeya battles abandonment and Ganesha seeks acceptance, their bond becomes a mirror of every family's contradictions.